sogaiu/ts-questions/README.md

 ## Prerequisites for Scripts

-There are some scripts in this repository which have prerequisites along the following lines:
+There are some scripts in this repository with these prerequisites:

 * git
 * [janet](https://github.com/janet-lang/janet)